lfilho/sample-webextension/docs/development/README.md

 We're using Github Actions as our CI envirorment.
 Check the [workflows folder](/.github/workflows/) for what we are using.
 In sum, it:

 - Runs `npm run test` on each PR.
-- Runs `npm run release` on each push to `master`, auto-generating a release, release notes, version bumps, etc. See the [RELEASES.md](/docs/development/RELEASES.md) for more details on how releases are done.
+- Runs `npm run release` on each push to `main`, auto-generating a release, release notes, version bumps, etc. See the [RELEASES.md](/docs/development/RELEASES.md) for more details on how releases are done.
 - Create a new PR with the updated files and automerge it